-The following publications were written and/or edited by Elysia DeLaurentis, owner and principal researcher at Oakenwood Research Services.
-Each relies on detailed archival research but is presented as an engaging narrative.
-As often the case with local history, they highlight parallels in the wider world beyond.
+The following are publications by Elysia DeLaurentis, owner and principal researcher at Oakenwood Research.
+Each relies on detailed archival research and is presented as an engaging narrative.

 A Grand and Storied Home: the Drew House of Elora, Ontario